digital-blueprint/mono-app/README.md

 # same as watch, but with babel, terser, etc active -> very slow
 yarn run watch-full

+# constantly build dist/bundle.js and run a local web-server on port 8001 using a custom assets directory assets_custom/
+yarn run watch-custom

 # run tests
 yarn test